ijodkor/ors/README.md

     dotnet publish -c Release -o /path/to/publish/directory
     ```

-2. Create a service file for this application:
+2. Create a service file for this application or just copy to systemd:

     ```bash
-    sudo nano /etc/systemd/system/myapp.service
+    sudo nano /etc/systemd/system/ors-server.service
     ```

-3. Copy content of service which is located in deployment directory
-4. Start the service:
+3. Start the service:
     ```bash
    sudo systemctl start
     ```
-5. Enable the service to start on boot (after success):
+4. Enable the service to start on boot (after success):
     ```bash
    sudo systemctl enable myapp
     ```